 It was a challenge from the beginning!

 Most banks wanted nothing to do with us.
 "This will never happen" was the first response from a top executive at our prior bank of 18 years.
 There was nothing comparable, the building is too specialized, what is it truly worth, how could we ever re-sell it when this venture doesn't work?
-A huge thank you goes out to Brooke Gifford at Community Bank for seeing the vision, believing in us, and going the extra steps to make our dream come to reality!
+A huge thank you goes out to Community Bank for seeing the vision, believing in us, and going the extra steps to make our dream come to reality!

 Getting the Poles In